STUDY JAPANESE ONLINE WITH NATIVES HERE

 The Swastika in Tokyo Revengers - Tokyo Manjikai (Touman)

-No anime and manga Tokyo Revengers you find a reference to the Nazi swastika in the name of the main gang of the anime called Tokyo Manjikai.
+In the anime and manga Tokyo Revengers, you find a reference to the Nazi swastika in the name of the main gang in the anime called Tokyo Manjikai.

-The gangue is nicknamed and abbreviated as touman [東卍] and the swastika are also often used decoratively to separate the title from the manga [東京卍リベンジャーズ].
+The gang is nicknamed and abbreviated as touman [東卍] and the swastika is also often used decoratively to separate the title of the manga [東京卍リベンジャーズ].

-The swastika is also prominent in the cape of the tankobon volumes, and the characters wear clothes with swastikas equal to the 70's gang of real life.
+The swastika is also highlighted on the covers of the tankobon volumes, and the characters wear clothes with swastikas just like the gang of the 70s from real life.

 The manji in the name of the gang will probably come from the name of the gang leader: Sano Manjirou.
 Toukyou Manji-kai can literally mean "Tokyo Swastika Association".